Guevara-chan/Void-Doctrine/README.md

 Just specify a file with some ids/screennames or paste them in `feed.txt` to watch what people do beyond you.

 # •Featuræ•
-* No online activity markers, fetching mechanism is designed to work without auth.
+* No account credentials required, fetching mechanism is designed to work without auth.
 * No installation, placing _Void°Doctrine.exe_ to some writeable dir is enough.
-* No account credentials required to work (stock token included).
+* No binding, API token can always be redefined with `-t:<token>' argument.
 * No external dependencies beyond VC runtime.

 # •Reassembling•